ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 Handlebars now supports using [[angle brackets]] instead of {{curly braces}} in Handlebars templates and partials.
 The angle brackets gets replaced with curly braces before the template is passed to Handlebars.
-This means that the template or partial no longer has to be an expression with a verbatim string (@"template"), but can be text instead.
-This makes it possible to use Frends expression syntax directly inside templates without adding an extra task to first create the template.
-The feature relies on regex with balanced groups and not a full parser.
+When using angle brackets the template or partial no longer has to be an expression with a verbatim string (@"template"), but can be text instead.
+This opens up the possibility to use Frends expression syntax directly inside templates without adding an extra task to create the template.
+The feature relies on regex with balanced groups and does not use a full parser.
 It supports escaping, but there will likely be corner cases that will fail.

 [Handlebars.NET](https://github.com/Handlebars-Net/Handlebars.Net) supports adding custom helper functions.
 This is now exposed in the Handlebars task.
 Custom helpers are declared inside a C#